Table of Contents

 Referrer polity Select a referrer policy Referrer-Policy: no-referrer-when-downgrade is browser

-Enable 'Strict-Transport-Security: max-age=(expire-time)' header True/false Default expire-time is 2592000 seconds, which is 30 days.
+Enable 'Strict-Transport-Security: max-age=(expire-time)' header (HTST) True/false Default expire-time is 2592000 seconds, which is 30 days.
 This header will cause problems if SSL certificate expires

 Strict-Transport-Security max-age in seconds Integer The time, in seconds, that the browser should remember that a site is only to be accessed using HTTPS.
 Default is 2592000